vighneshiyer/vighneshiyer.com/content/misc/chiplet_research.md

 4. How do we exploit chiplet architectures for existing datacenter applications?
 How should applications be partitioned and scheduled differently on a chiplet-based system vs a monolithic die + DRAM system?
 5. What are the end-to-end PPA benefits we can expect to see as more PCB-level components are brought into the package?

-### What Can Academics Research?
+### What Can (CompArch) Academics Research?

-I believe that few of these avenues of research are truly open to academics and nearly all chiplet oriented research belongs in the realm of industry.
+I believe that few of these avenues of research are truly open to academics (in computer architecture) and nearly all chiplet oriented research belongs in the realm of industry.
 There are several reasons:

 1. **Mismatch of scale**
     - Academics never work on chips that run into the same constraints as industry silicon.
-Most critically, chiplet disaggregation of a large silicon die is only desirable when we run up against the reticle limit.
+Most critically, chiplet disaggregation of a large silicon die is only desirable when we run up against the reticle limit or want to improve yield.
     - The scale at which chiplets make sense to use and model is very far away from the scale examined in academic research.
     - A side note is that RTL level evaluation of system-level PPA for architecture exploration of chiplet designs is unreasonable - such an analysis must be undertaken at a higher level of abstraction.
 2. **Cost modeling is difficult**